 5. Be Grateful Every Day

-Having a grateful attitude will help you keep a positive outlook on life and avoid negative thinking.
+A grateful attitude will help you keep a positive outlook on life and avoid negative thinking.

-Truth is, no matter how bad things may seem, you’ll always have one or two things to be grateful for each day.
+The truth is, no matter how bad things may seem, you’ll always have one or two things to be grateful for each day.

-You can set a goal like that of Rebecca who says
+You can set a goal like that of Rebecca, who says:

 “Each day, I write one positive thing in my journal.
-I want to remind myself that overall I have many positive things to think about.”
+I want to remind myself that, overall, I have many positive things to think about.”

 You can do something similar every night.